Green Criminology Research Network

 The Committee

-Steering Group: Tanya Wyatt (Northumbria University); Nigel South (University of Essex); Matthew Hall (University of Lincoln); Angus Nurse (Middlesex University); Harriet Pierpoint (University of South Wales).
+Steering Group: Nigel South (University of Essex); Matthew Hall (University of Surrey); James Heydon (University of Nottingham); Melanie Flynn (Liverpool Hope University).

 The Aims of the Network